-- or herself.
-No second is required for nomination.
-Nominations shall not be limited in number.
-Nominations for an open office will be closed by the Speaker after the call for floor nominations has been concluded. - Candidate Address: Each candidate will be allotted three minutes to address the Council.
-A question and answer period will follow.
-No other candidates will be allowed to be in the room while another candidate is addressing the Council or conducting the question and answer period. - 3.
-Balloting Procedure - a.
-Sealed Floor: Just prior to the elections, the floor will be sealed.
-Once the floor has been sealed, no representative will be permitted to enter or exit the floor of the Council meeting. - b.
-Ballot Requirements: Voting shall be by a ballot approved by the Board of Directors.
+Each candidate will be allotted three minutes to address the Council at the discretion of the Speaker.
+A question and answer period will follow, the format of which is determined by the Speaker.
+No other candidates will be allowed to be in the room while another candidate is addressing the Council.

+3. Balloting Procedure

+a.
+Sealed Floor

+Just prior to the elections, the floor will be sealed and monitored by the Sergeant- at- arms.
+Once the floor has been sealed, no representative will be permitted to enter or exit the floor of the Council meeting.

+b.
+Ballot Requirements

+Voting shall be by a ballot approved by the Board of Directors.
 A vote shall be declared void if the number of invalid ballots is enough to alter the outcome or if the total number of invalid ballots is greater than ten percent of the total number of representatives credentialed and voting at the Council meeting.
 A ballot shall be considered invalid if there are greater or fewer votes on the ballot for candidates than the required number on a particular ballot.
 There shall be no write-in voting.
+The complete list of candidates' names will be shown on the screen at the same time for the office in question.

+c.
+Runoff Ballots

-The complete list of candidates' names will be shown on the screen at the same time for the office in question. - c.
-Runoff Ballots: Election is by majority of legal votes cast.
-If no candidate is elected, then the two candidates who received the highest number of votes on the inconclusive ballot will participate in a runoff ballot. - d.
-Election Results: If nominations have been closed with but a single candidate nominated for an open position, the Speaker shall declare the candidate elected to office.
+Elections are determined by the majority of votes cast.
+If no candidate is elected, then the two candidates who received the highest number of votes on the inconclusive ballot will participate in a runoff ballot.